Brass Maintenance between Firings

 Reason: Getting rid of the carbon buildup will allow the primer to sit at the correct depth in the primer pocket.

 The brass is now ready to continue with the reloading process; prime, charge with powder, and seat the bullet.
 Once the round is fired, all the steps are repeated.
-I use this process for both competition and hunting brass
+I use this process for both competition and hunting brass.

 In case you are wondering: Annealing and trimming are also done to the brass, although not after every firing.
 I usually anneal sometime after four firings and trim when the brass gets within .010 of maximum length or if the cases are more than .002” difference in length.
 Future blogs will cover both of those topics in detail.

 Connect The Dots is here to share proven accuracy techniques and guidelines.
 However, do not just blindly trust information (Yes.
 Including information on this site) Think about the reason certain processes are done and decide if those reasons match up with what you want to accomplish.
-You may find that you add or subtract certain steps while creating a style that works for you.
+You may find that you alter certain steps while creating a style that works for you.
 Until next time, enjoy the experience.